What UK Law Has to Say About Sound

 The second area is Health & Safety.
 You have duties to any employees to provide ear protection and to take other action (e.g. limiting periods of exposure) when sound pressure exceeds certain levels.

-A basic description of your responsibilities is provided on the Health & Safety Executive (HSE) website, with several leaflets in PDF format on the page dealing with the Music and Entertainment sectors.
+A basic description of your responsibilities is provided on the Health & Safety Executive (HSE) website, with some leaflets and other resources available on the page dealing with the Music and Entertainment sectors.
 You can also download a (free) noise exposure calculator from the HSE site to translate concert sound levels into equivalent daily or weekly exposure levels.

 Generally, the ear is more tolerant of musical sounds, which differ in dynamic range and frequency content from the type of broadband noise caused by a bench grinder or pneumatic drill (although with some styles of music this may be a moot point).
 Also, typical exposure times are much shorter (typical concerts rarely exceed two hours of performance time), and are not an everyday occurrence unless you work in a venue.
 However, typical concerts also have much higher sound pressure levels than HSE action levels: even a folk duo will typically produce peaks exceeding 85dBA - the revised HSE second action level - and an unamplified snare drum can produce a peak sound pressure level (SPL) of over 120dBA.
 If the vocals (with a lot of energy in the ear's most sensitive range) need to be louder than the drum kit, the overall level can be very high, and potentially very damaging.